 Lake District National Park

+A very popular walking destination in the UK!
 The Lake District National Park is made up of nearly 1,000 square miles of mountains, lakes and rivers – you’d be hard pressed to find a bad view amongst that lot.
 It welcomes almost 16 million visitors a year and has been the inspiration for some of this country’s most artistic souls, including William Wordsworth and Beatrix Potter.

 Second to no one, the Lake district is home to both the highest peak and the deepest lake in England.
 You can’t step out of your front door without setting foot on a well-trodden, well-maintained and well documented walking route, not least the 214 fells laid out in Alfred Wainwright’s famous seven volume guide.
 And it’s all absolutely flippin’ beautiful.